BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Iron Fist** `ACTIVE`

-Durburz's [Stand Fast] range is 12" rather than 6".
+The range of Durbûrz's [Stand Fast] is 12" rather than 6".

 - **Callous Leadership** `ACTIVE`

-Once per game, at the start of any Fight Phase, before the Declare Heroic Actions Step, Durburz can declare he is using this ability.
-Until the End Phase of the turn, friendly Goblin models within 6" of Durburz gain a bonus of +1 To Wound when making Strikes.
+Once per game, at the start of any Fight Phase, before the Declare Heroic Actions Step, Durbûrz can declare he is using this ability.
+Until the End Phase of the turn, friendly Goblin models within 6" of Durbûrz gain a bonus of +1 To Wound when making Strikes.
 However, any other friendly Goblin model within 6" that loses a Duel Roll (not including Supporting models) must roll a D6 after any Strikes have been made against them.
 On the roll of a 1, the model suffers a Wound.

 </div>